A Survey of On-Policy Distillation for Large Language Models: Background and Unified Math

-We quantify this mismatch using performance bounds from imitation learning.
-As \citet{ross2011reduction} showed via the DAgger analysis, if a student policy $\pi_\theta$ mimics a teacher policy $\pi^*$ with per-step error bounded by $\epsilon$ under the training distribution, i.e., $\mathbb{E}_{s \sim d_{\pi^*}}[\mathbb{I}(\pi_\theta(s) \neq \pi^*(s))] \le \epsilon$, then the expected total discrepancy over a trajectory of length $T$ under the student's own distribution scales quadratically
+At inference, the student acts according to its own policy, inducing a different state visitation distribution $d_{\ptheta}(s)$.
+By the DAgger theorem~\citep{1011.0686}, if a policy mimics an expert with per-step error $\epsilon$ under the training distribution, the expected total discrepancy over a trajectory of length $T$ under the learner's own state visitation scales as $O(\epsilon T^2)$.

-This $O(T^2)$ compounding bound is significant for modern LLMs, which routinely generate sequences spanning thousands of tokens.
-A single suboptimal token shifts the prefix slightly out-of-distribution, and the model, having never seen this perturbed prefix, is more likely to err again, leading to degraded or hallucinatory text.
-On-policy distillation resolves this by changing the training expectation from $\mathbb{E}_{s \sim d_{\mathcal{D}}}$ to $\mathbb{E}_{s \sim d_{\pi_\theta}}$.
-By generating responses online, the student confronts its own mistakes, receives teacher feedback on those specific out-of-distribution states, and learns robust recovery behaviors, reducing error accumulation from $O(\epsilon T^2)$ to $O(\epsilon T)$.
+This quadratic compounding has severe practical consequences for reasoning tasks.
+Even under the simplest independent-error assumption, a mathematical proof requiring 10 reasoning steps with per-step accuracy 95\% yields only $(0.95)^{10} \approx 60\%$ trajectory-level correctness.
+The DAgger bound predicts something strictly worse.
+Because off-policy training rarely exposes the student to its own error states, each mistake pushes the model into regions where its next-step accuracy degrades further (distributional shift), producing $O(\epsilon T^2)$ total error rather than the $O(\epsilon T)$ of independent compounding.
+On-policy training offers a way to mitigate this self-reinforcing dynamic by exposing the student to its own error states during training, so that it can learn recovery strategies that keep distributional drift from amplifying local mistakes into trajectory-level collapse.